• Skip to primary navigation

 Ingredients

-Here's what you need to make Little Smokies Pigs in a Blanket:
+Here's what you need to make this Little Smokies Pigs in a Blanket recipe:

 • Lit'l Smokies sausages